bufbuild-ru/docs/docs/bufstream/integrations/redpanda-console/index.md

 ### Basic configuration

-Configuring Redpanda Console™ to work with Bufstream requires setting the cluster's bootstrap address and specifying a client ID.
+Configuring Redpanda Console to work with Bufstream requires setting the cluster's bootstrap address and specifying a client ID.
 The simplest way to do so is by setting the `KAFKA_BROKER` and `KAFKA_CLIENTID` environment variables.

 Set `KAFKA_BROKER` to the bootstrap address of your Bufstream cluster.
-Set `KAFKA_CLIENTID` by choosing a unique identifier for Redpanda Console™, then appending `;broker_count=1`.
+Set `KAFKA_CLIENTID` by choosing a unique identifier for Redpanda Console, then appending `;broker_count=1`.
 For example, you might choose `rpconsole;broker_count=1`.
-This instructs the Bufstream cluster to present itself as a single Kafka broker, which allows Redpanda Console™ to correctly display statistics for each topic.
+This instructs the Bufstream cluster to present itself as a single Kafka broker, which allows Redpanda Console to correctly display statistics for each topic.

 ### Connecting to the Buf Schema Registry

-To display binary Protobuf messages as human-readable JSON, Redpanda Console™ can integrate with the [Buf Schema Registry](../../../bsr/).
-Add the following configuration block to your Redpanda Console™ YAML configuration to enable the schema registry:
+To display binary Protobuf messages as human-readable JSON, Redpanda Console can integrate with the [Buf Schema Registry](../../../bsr/).
+Add the following configuration block to your Redpanda Console YAML configuration to enable the schema registry:

 ```yaml
 kafka: